DanielDaCosta/lambda-sms/README.md

 # Usage

-This modules reads all its Secure Credentials form AWS Systems Manager Parameter Store, as it can be seen in the file *config.py*
+This modules reads all its Secure Credentials form AWS Systems Manager Parameter Store, as it can be seen in the file *config.py*.

+For twilio credentials, you can create your free account in their website: https://www.twilio.com

 ## Example of lambda call .